-- Identify groups, especially in PA, that are collecting water data in the region of extraction of natural gas from Marcellus and other shales and create a sustainable network among these groups by arranging helping to organize their data and generate opportunities to discuss and analyze the data
+- Identify groups, especially in Pennsylvania, that are collecting water data in the region of extraction of natural gas from Marcellus and other shales and create a sustainable network among these groups by arranging and helping to organize their data and generate opportunities to discuss and analyze the data

 - Work with the Consortium of Universities for the Advancement of Hydrologic Sciences, Inc. (CUAHSI) to organize a water database that can be used to establish background concentrations and to assess impacts across extraction regions of the Marcellus and other shales